-- uncertainty of governmental regulatory requirements and lengthy approval process; - · future capital requirements and uncertainty of payments under corporate partnerships or additional funding through either debt or equity financings; - · dependence on the development and commercialization of products; - future prospects heavily dependent on results of the Phase 3 trial for TOCOSOL Paclitaxel and subsequent commercialization should the product be approved by the FDA; - · history of operating losses and uncertainty of future financial results; - · dependence on third parties for funding, clinical development, manufacturing and distribution; - dependence on key employees; - uncertainty of U.S. or international legislative or administrative actions; - · competition and risk of competitive new products; - limited manufacturing experience and dependence on a limited number of contract manufacturers and suppliers; - ability to obtain and defend patents, protect trade secrets and avoid infringing patents held by third parties; - · limitations on third-party reimbursement for medical and pharmaceutical products; - acceptance of our products by the medical community; - potential for product liability issues and related litigation; - potential for claims arising from the use of hazardous materials in our business; - volatility in the value of our common stock, - · continued listing on the NASDAQ National Market; and - other factors set forth under "Risk Factors" contained in our Annual Report on Form 10K for the fiscal year ended December 31, 2005 filed on March 16, 2006 and in this Quarterly Report on Form 10Q.
+- · uncertainty of governmental regulatory requirements and lengthy approval process; - · future capital requirements and uncertainty of payments under corporate partnerships or additional funding through either debt or equity financings; - · dependence on the development and commercialization of products; - future prospects heavily dependent on results of the Phase 3 trial for TOCOSOL Paclitaxel and subsequent commercialization should the product be approved by the FDA; - · history of operating losses and uncertainty of future financial results; - dependence on third parties for funding, clinical development, manufacturing and distribution; - dependence on key employees; - · uncertainty of U.S. or international legislative or administrative actions; - · competition and risk of competitive new products; - · limited manufacturing experience and dependence on a limited number of contract manufacturers and suppliers; - ability to obtain and defend patents, protect trade secrets and avoid infringing patents held by third parties; - · limitations on third-party reimbursement for medical and pharmaceutical products; - acceptance of our products by the medical community; - · potential for product liability issues and related litigation; - potential for claims arising from the use of hazardous materials in our business; - · volatility in the value of our common stock; and - continued listing on the NASDAQ Global Market (formerly NASDAQ National Market).